binaryage/restatic-web/index.md

 and put there these lines

 > googleSpreadSheetKey: 0AtkoCAIRJ7BPdGM2Y2tYdV9XRXNsNVVrVnFPeFIwb0E <br>
-> sheetsIds: 1, 2 <br>
 > delimiter: /-, -/ <br>

 #### What it means?
 Google spreadsheet key is key which gave you google when you turned on "Publish to the web" (In File->Publish to the web).
-Sheet ids - means numbers of sheets which you are going to use - don't put there sheet names use just numbers. - it's optional variable
 Delimiter - means separator of cell specification in html - it's optional variable

 #### How to write page content?